finos/common-domain-model/README.rst

 The Rosetta DSL
 ^^^^^^^^^^^^^^^

-The Rosetta DSL corresponds to the infrastructure component of ther CDM.
+The Rosetta DSL corresponds to the infrastructure component of the CDM.
 The CDM is a domain model written in a Domain-Specific Language (DSL) called *Rosetta*, comprising a syntax (or *grammar*) and code generators.

 To enable adoption and implementation of the CDM by the community of industry participants, the Rosetta DSL and its default code generator (Java) are open source under an Apache 2.0 `licence <https://github.com/REGnosys/rosetta-dsl/blob/master/LICENSE>`_.
 Further code generators are also open source under an Apache 2.0 `license <https://github.com/REGnosys/rosetta-code-generators/blob/master/LICENSE>`_, allowing industry participants to write and share code generators for any other language.